What is plagiarism?

 How to use Turnitin

 Turnitin is the plagiarism detection/deterrent software in use at Bournemouth University.
-This guide (PDF 860kb) explains how this works and how you can use Turnitin "Try-it-out" for your draft assignments prior to official submission.
+See the Turnitin draft checker on Brightspace to see how you can use this tool for your draft assignments prior to official submission.

 If you would like further advice on using Turnitin or avoiding plagiarism, please contact your faculty library team.